divineniiquaye/flight-routing/README.md

 ---

-Flight Routing is yet to support **MRM (Multiple Routes Match)**.
-This increases SEO (search engine optimization) as it prevents multiple URLs to link to different content (without a proper redirect).
-For now, if more than one addresses link to the same target, the router choices the first (makes it canonical), The **MRM** feature is to serve static routes first, making other routes declared reachable.
+Flight Routing is supports **MRM (Multiple Routes Match)**.
+This increases SEO (search engine optimization) as it prevents multiple URLs to link to different content (without a proper redirect), the **MRM** feature is to serve static routes first, making other routes declared reachable.

 > Router will match all routes in the order they were registered.
 Make sure to avoid situations where previous route matches the conditions of the following routes, as the MRM feature is not yet implemented.